 Next, add your photo to the canvas by either clicking on the image and selecting Set as Background or dragging and dropping your image directly onto the canvas.

-Step 2: Apply the Effect
+Step 2: Choose a B&W Effect

 Once your photo is loaded onto the canvas, click on the Effects tab in the left-hand side menu, then select the Black & White category.